eatyourpeas/checktick/docs/api-datasets.md

 - **Org VIEWER**: Read-only access to organization datasets
 - **Org CREATOR/ADMIN**: Full dataset management for their organization

-*Individual users can create custom versions.
-This will require a pro account in future releases.
+**Note:** Dataset creation and management is not subject to tier limits.
+All authenticated users can create custom datasets for their own use.

 ## Error Responses